gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 For this lab, we are going to create an Azure IoT Central Application from a predefined template.

-Right mouse click [Azure Sphere Learning Path Azure IoT Central Template](https://apps.azureiotcentral.com/build/new/dba50ef5-fb7d-4260-8a5e-a4592677af4f) to open the link in a new browser tab.
+So the lab instructions are still visible, right mouse click, and **open link in a new window** the following link "[Azure Sphere Learning Path Azure IoT Central Template](https://apps.azureiotcentral.com/build/new/dba50ef5-fb7d-4260-8a5e-a4592677af4f)".

 ### Configure the Azure IoT Central Template